ZooWagon/PerF/README.md

-# PerF: Predict Performance of Distributed System Models under Fault
+# PerF: Predicting the Performance of Distributed Systems under Faults from Their Formal Designs

 ## Introduction

-PerF is a command-line tool for automating fault injection on formal distributed system models written in Maude, enabling quantitative analysis of performance metrics(such as latency and throughput) for distributed system models under diverse faults.
+PerF is a command-line tool for automating fault injection on formal distributed system models written in Maude, enabling quantitative analysis of performance metrics (such as latency and throughput) for distributed system models under diverse faults.

-Up to now, PerF supports seven representative faults, covering both benign and Byzantine fault behaviors commonly observed in realistic distributed environments
+Currently, PerF supports seven representative faults, covering both benign and Byzantine fault behaviors commonly observed in realistic distributed environments:

 - message loss
 - message duplication